ActiveEngagement/thegru/README.md

 If `false` is passed, the cards file will not be used.
 Cards will not be updated in Guru; they will always be re-created.
 This option can be useful in creation-only scenarios.

-## Synced Collections Usage
+## Synced Collections

-When syncing with synced collections, we'll look at the array of card rules in the [`cards`](#cards-synced) input.
+When syncing with synced collections, we'll look at the array of card rules in the [`cards`](#cards-1) input.
 All the cards matched by the rules will be rewritten as necessary, compiled (along with referenced attachments) into a .zip collection, and uploaded to Guru.

 Synced collections are ideal when
   - you have many cards to sync or want to use a glob,